Pioneer-Valley-Housing-Coop/docs/one-pager.md

 * Engagement with local community through public access spaces and events

 We seek an alterntive that provides:
-* Flexible commitment of renting without losing money to landlord
+* Flexible commitment like renting without losing money to landlord
 * Stability and control of traditional homeownership without isolation
 * Community of cohousing or ecovillage without financial inaccessibility or cultural conformity/ too intentional?